GorgonCryoEM/Chimera-Playground/README.md

 # Chimera-Playground

-Repository to test add Gorgon as a plug-in to Chimera.
+Repository to test adding Gorgon as a plug-in to Chimera.

 Example files are downloaded from